Decoding algorithms for surface codes: Decoders for surface codes

 In order to better understand the functioning of the TN decoder, we will first briefly introduce some generic terms about tensor networks.
 TNs are a class of variational wave functions used in the study of many-body quantum systems in which the quantum relation from tensor to tensor is known \cite{TN}.
 TNs are used in many research fields for studying complex and correlated systems with large configuration spaces.
 How they work is based on the fact that there are configurations much more significant than others, and so, given a certain threshold, one can omit the least reliable configurations in order to work with a reduced and manageable subspace.

 TNs accept an intuitive notation.
-FIG. \ref{Tnexamp} depicts some examples of tensors represented through various plots, where vectors are represented as circles, and matrices and higher order tensors, as squares.
+FIG. \ref{Tnexamp} depicts some examples of tensors represented through various plots, where vectors are represented as circles, and matrices and higher order tensors, as squares. {Each plot represents the following expressions from left to right}:

 In a TN, some, or all the indices can be contracted according to a specific pattern, as shown in FIG. \ref{Tnexamp}.
 If all the indices are contracted, the TN results in a scalar, as in the case of the two first examples of FIG. \ref{Tnexamp}.
 The lines connecting tensors from one to the other represent the indices such that there is a sum over all their possible values, whereas lines that are not connecting to anywhere represent free indices.
 Those indices that correspond to the original physical Hilbert spaces are called \emph{physical} indices, and the rest (connecting the different tensors with each other) are called \emph{bond} indices, and are responsible for the entanglement in the quantum many-body wavefunction.
-The range of values of a bond index is called \emph{bond dimension}, following common TN terminology \cite{TN,mps}.
+The range of values of a bond index is called \emph{bond dimension}, following common TN terminology \cite{mps,TN}.